 For Bend, these trends suggest that sectors like healthcare and manufacturing are particularly vulnerable to the impacts of an aging workforce.
-As a regional hub, Bend relies heavily on these industries.
 The impending retirements could lead to labor shortages, loss of institutional knowledge, and potential disruptions in service delivery.
-Proactive workforce planning, including strategies for knowledge transfer and recruitment of younger workers, will be essential to mitigate these challenges and ensure the continuity and growth of these critical sectors.
+Bend serves as a regional healthcare hub for much of Central Oregon, which has a higher share of adults over 60 years old compared to the statewide average.10 The demand for healthcare will increase as well as the number of retirements, potentially creating a gap in the workforce needed for the level of healthcare provision needed.
+Proactive workforce planning, including strategies for knowledge transfer and recruitment of younger workers, will be essential to mitigate these challenges and ensure the continuity and growth of these sectors.